timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-01-03
+# Objectives for Today 2024-01-04

 ### Time Block 1: (6am - 9am ish)
-- Art practice, doodling out a Snailed It! logo or such.
+- Art practice, doodling out a Snailed It! track or something in Blender.
-- Jump onto macOS and try to solve the Turtle Brains / macOS issues; OpenGL initialization
+- Jump back onto macOS and fix premake / script / locations of macosx vs macos.

 ### Time Block 2: (9am - 12pm ish)
+- Mess around with premake scripts and XCode attempting to get workspaces working.
+  - Wanting to see Snailed It! workspace with TurtleBrains, ICE, TrackBundler, SnailedIt.
+- Try fixing C++ dialect (again) as well as Always Search Headers and other manual changes, working dir.

+### Time Block 3: (12pm - 3pm ish)
 - Brainstorming content/game mechanics and ideas for Snailed It!
 - Writeup a Pitlane Report that announces the new project, Snailed It!

-### Time Block 3: (12pm - 3pm ish)
-- Finish PitlaneReport.
-- Finish the macOS / Turtle Brains issue.

 ### Post Stream: